 Yes, that's right, ALL construction projects.

-For every type of project, from residential to commercial, work lasting only a matter of hours to more than a year.
+For every type of project, from residential to commercial.
+And any duration, from work lasting only a matter of hours to more than a year.
 If it's construction work, a construction phase plan is needed.

 So, no matter what size project you are working on, if it falls under the definition of construction work, you must make sure there is a construction phase plan in place.

-The construction phase plan must be prepared before work starts on site, so you can't start work without one.
+You must prepare your construction phase plan before work begins on site.
+You can't start work without one.

-As some project details may not be known or finalised at the commencement of construction work, the construction phase plan should be viewed as a live document, and updated as necessary throughout the project.
+As some project details may not be known or finalised at the commencement of construction work, the construction phase plan should be viewed as a live document.
+Update your plan as necessary throughout the project.

 The important requirement is that the construction phase plan is up to date for the construction work that is about to take place, and you don't start any part of the work before it is properly assessed and planned.

-On projects with more than one contractor, it is the principal contractor's duty to produce the construction phase plan.
+On construction projects with more than one contractor, the principal contractor must produce the construction phase plan.

 12.—(1) During the pre-construction phase, and before setting up a construction site, the principal contractor must draw up a construction phase plan, or make arrangements for a construction phase plan to be drawn up.

 Not every construction project has more than one contractor, especially smaller ones.
 On projects with only one contractor, you still need a construction phase plan.
-But it is the sole contractor has the duty to produce the construction phase plan.
+But it is the sole contractor who has to write the construction phase plan.

 15.—(5) If there is only one contractor working on the project, the contractor must draw up a construction phase plan, or make arrangements for a construction phase plan to be drawn up, as soon as is practicable prior to setting up a construction site.

-Whether it is the principal contractor, or the single contractor preparing the construction phase plan, it must be developed before work starts on site.
+Whether it is the principal contractor, or the single contractor preparing the construction phase plan, it needs to be developed before work starts on site.

 Check out all the duties of principal contractors and contractors in our free CDM duty holder guides.